openframeworks/ofBook/project_eva/chapter.md

 *Choreographies for Humans and Stars* with its demands of high-res video animations provided a decent time frame allowing for proper project development and gave me all the right reasons to return to openFrameworks.
 Helpful at this stage was that most prototyping of content and interaction happened with non-interactive videos produced with video editing software.
 Any truly interactive prototype had to wait for all the pieces (camera placement on site, trained tracking software) to come together.

 OpenFrameworks was chosen as the programming environments because of C++'s fast processing speed, it's addons, the open-source nature of many similar projects dealing with video and animation content, and mostly its avid and rarely not-helpful community forum.
-A main reason was also openFrameworks cross-platform ability, as i am personally on a Windows 7 laptop, while the office is reigned by Macs, and the decision had been made to give it a try with Linux computers for the installation.
-So being able to jump between the different operating systems while still developing the same software, naturally a plus.
+A main reason was also openFrameworks cross-platform ability, as i am personally on a Windows 7 laptop, while the office is reigned over by Macs, and the decision had been made to give it a try with Linux computers for the installation.
+So being able to jump between the different operating systems while still developing the same software was naturally a plus.

 ### Additional software used